 General Data Protection Regulation

 ... our on-demand webinar on data retention under the GDPR.
-In this webinar (held on 14 March 2018), Jo Broadbent and Stefan Martin from global law firm Hogan Lovells discussed strategies to help employers put in place data retention policies and procedures that comply with the GDPR, and answered questions.
+In this webinar, Jo Broadbent and Stefan Martin from global law firm Hogan Lovells discuss strategies to help employers put in place data retention policies and procedures that comply with the GDPR.

 Policies and documents (compliant with the GDPR)